Rotolino81/Advanced-Optimization/README.md

 # Advanced-Optimization
-This is the repository of the course 'Advance Optimization' in UDLAP university uisng the lenguage Xpress Mosel
+This is the repository of the course 'Advance Optimization'. \\

-There are 3 different parts: Integer Programming, Heuristics and Metaheuristics.
+The course was splitted in 3 different main topics.
+Integer Programming, Heuristics and Metaheuristics. \\
+To compute and solve the problems I used the Xpress Mosel program lenguage. \\